Study English in the USA at

 The intensive English program will accept payment by traveler's check, personal check drawn on a U.S. bank, cashier's check, credit card, or wire transfer.
 To pay by wire transfer you must add a $30 wire transfer fee to the amount invoiced.

-* Applications may be accepted after the deadline on a space available basis, as time permits for housing and visa processing.
+* Applications after the deadline may be considered individually on a space available basis, as time permits for housing and visa processing.
+Program dates above are listed for class sessions.
+New students will need to arrive earlier for orientation and placement testing; see welcome packet.

 ** Summer sessions at SFU are extra intensive 5-week courses, with additional class hours to match the standard 7.5-week curriculum.
 Tuition and fees remain the same, but housing will be prorated.

-A.C.E. offers you on-campus dormitory housing while you are studying at SFU.
+SFU offers you on-campus dormitory housing while you are studying in the Intensive English program.

 - Dormitories are very clean, modern and convenient (near your classes)